microsoft/pxt-arcade/docs/test/skillmap/racer/racer3.md

 ## {9.
 Play it Again}

-- :binoculars: Once you've added all of your sound effects, play your game through one last tome.
+- :binoculars: Once you've added all of your sound effects, play your game through one last time.
 Can you make it all the way to the end?